 Terracotta Strawberry Pots Pros and Cons

-These traditional type of pots look gorgeous, especially on a patio or on a terrace.
+These traditional strawberry planters look gorgeous, especially on a patio or on a terrace.
 It’s a great way to add to the display in a garden and in a very traditional style.
 They tend to be heavy and can be subject to frost damage, so be sure to protect them (and your strawberry plants) if you get a particularly cold spell.
 Be careful when buying terracotta strawberry pots, and check the size!
-This is a nice sized strawberry planter in terracotta.
+This is a nice sized strawberry planter in terracotta – buy strawberry planters here.

 What to consider when buying strawberry planters

-There are several options when it comes to buying strawberry planers, you’ll want to consider
+There are several options when it comes to buying strawberry planters, you’ll want to consider

 What size strawberry pot should you buy?

 Your considerations for the size of container to grow strawberries in will depend on how many plants you wish to grow in it.
 Too many plants and they won’t get enough nutrients, too few plants and you’re wasting space!